All Resources

 The Agent Owes a “Fiduciary Duty” to the Author

-A literary agent or agency has a “fiduciary” relationship with its author clients; this means that you are placing a greater level of trust in your agent than you do in other commercial dealings, such as your relationship with your publisher.
-Because of this heightened level of trust, an agency has a fiduciary obligation to its clients, and must therefore always put the author’s interests above its own and avoid any conflict of interest with its clients.
-If you find that your agent is not acting in this way, you may want to seek another agent (as well as note down any ways in which the agent has not met its fiduciary obligations to you, in case you want to pursue legal remedies in the future).
+A literary agent or agency has a “fiduciary” relationship with its author clients; this means that your agent has a legal obligation to you (and to each of their other clients) to always put your interests above its own and avoid any conflict of interest with its other clients.
+It also means that you are placing a greater level of trust in your agent than you do in other commercial dealings, such as your relationship with your publisher.
+Most agents take this role very seriously and will be your principal trusted advisor on matters relating to the literary properties they represent.
+If you find that your agent is not acting in your interests, you may want to seek another agent (as well as note down any ways in which the agent has not met its fiduciary obligations to you, in case you want to pursue legal remedies in the future).

 Agency Agreement vs. Agency Clause — Pros and Cons

 A number of literary agencies do not provide their clients with written agency agreements, but instead rely solely upon the agency clauses that will be inserted into the publishing and motion picture agreements.
-It’s best, though, to have a written agency agreement in place to prevent any misunderstandings as to the terms of the arrangement, and to define the terms in the event of termination.
+It’s best, though, to have a written agency agreement in place to prevent any misunderstandings as to the terms of the arrangement, and to clearly define each party’s rights and obligations throughout the entire relationship, including the point of termination.

 Recommendations